jgizo/backend-project/README.md

 **Fix:** Integrated Redis pub/sub channels for real-time messaging.
 Messages now deliver instantly, while reducing DB load by decoupling persistence from delivery.

 ### 2. Scalable File Storage
-**Problem:** Files were stored locally, which broke scaling horizontally (each server would need its own copy).
+**Problem:** Files were stored locally, which adds difficulty to scaling horizontally (as each server would need its own copy).
 It also risked file I/O bottlenecks on the app server.
 **Fix:** Switched to MinIO, an S3-compatible object store.
 Enables scalability, reliability, and cloud-native compatibility.